DRMRK/Machine_Learning-/README.md

 - When I use NaiveBayes Logistic regression we obtain accurace score 0.796 in about 9 minute.
 - When I use Xgboost we obtain accurace score 0.793 in about 9 minute.
 - I tried Gaussian Naive Bayes and Support vector machine.
 Using a small subset of data I find traing is slow so did not move forward with these

+## Cassava_Leaf_Disease_Classification

+- Data from Kaggle
+- Identify the type of disease present on a Cassava Leaf image.